kew-gardens-queens

 Selling Your Home in Kew Gardens, Queens

-Current market data from 195 sales recorded property transactions in Kew Gardens.
+Current market data from 199 recorded property transactions in Kew Gardens.
 Every number on this page comes from NYC Department of Finance public records — not estimates, not algorithms, not listing data.
 This is what actually sold.

 The numbers on this page come from the NYC Department of Finance public records — every legally recorded property sale in Kew Gardens, not just MLS-listed transactions.
 Sites like Zillow and StreetEasy only capture listings that go through their platforms, missing FSBO sales, off-market deals, and transfers that never hit the MLS.
 This dataset includes all of them.